The Legendary Trans-Siberian: Naadam

 - Exclusive lunch with a nomadic family in their traditional ger

-- Attend a concert featuring the extraordinary Mongolian Philharmonic Orchestra
+- Attend a concert featuring traditional Mongolian musicians

 - Attend an exclusive classical music concert in a Siberian mansion in Irkutsk

 - Visit the village of Listvyanka on the shores of Lake Baikal

 - Experience the legendary Trans-Siberian railway journey from Irkutsk to Moscow through Siberia’s magnificent forests